Hi, I'm Colin Phillips.

 Most often you'll find me after hours digging endlessly over my latest obsession.

-I'm quite addicted to learning in the odd way that I want to consume as much as I can about something until I rinse and repeat with the next addiction.
+I'm a learning junkie in the sense that I want to consume as much as I can about something that has caught my interest until I rinse and repeat with the next addiction.

 I most certainly get this from my father.